 So you’ll basically be configuring Google to point to your website when words ‘letting agent’ and your city or town name are searched for.

+Of course there are pitfalls.
 Number one, this option is extremely costly.
 You’re competing with your rivals who’ll also likely be paying Google, so it’s your budget vs. theirs.

 You’ll also need to understand Google AdWords too.
 Negative key words, conversion tracking and maximum bidding are terms you’ll need to get to grips with and manage on a regular basis.

+If done badly, Google can start producing poor results for you at a high cost.
 We’ve see examples of letting agents competing to be top of results for house sales 200 miles away from their jurisdiction, not the best way to find landlords for their agency at all!

 You can pay firms to manage the running of your Google account for you, but again, they’ll also hit you with an invoice adding to an already costly option

 Sponsoring your local kids football team or social clubs are great ways to get your brand and services recognized by your local community.